 Documenting how your prospect acquires knowledge in your sales cycle improves sales conversions, forecasting, and customer success.
 Yet, it is among the most overlooked elements of a repeatable sales strategy.

-What is the knowledge journey?
+What is the sales knowledge journey?

 Your knowledge journey maps the necessary information a prospect needs to purchase your stuff and accomplish their goals.
 There’s obvious information, like how your product works and how much costs, but also important “sales stuff” shared across demonstrations, emails, and meetings.